open-vela/docs/en/contribute/template/development_guide_template.md

 _Refer to scenario-based writing, using the SCQA approach as follows:_

 - _S: situation – start with a familiar situation or fact._
-- _C: complication – describe the mismatch between reality and expectations._
+- _C: complication – describe the mismatch between reality and expectations.Highlight the mismatch between reality and expectations._
 - _Q: question – How?_
 - _A: answer – Our solution is..._